Поиск по творчеству и критике

 Входимость: 58. Размер: 96кб.

-Часть текста: hesitate to make a friend of this little creature as soon as he had grown a little older.
+Часть текста: already living apart from Varvara Petrovna, so that the child grew up entirely in his mother's care.
+To do Stepan Trofimovitch justice, he knew how to win his pupil's heart.
+The whole secret of this lay in the fact that he was a child himself.
+I was not there in those days, and he continually felt the want of a real friend.
+He did not hesitate to make a friend of this little creature as soon as he had grown a little older.
 It somehow came to pass quite naturally that there seemed to be no discrepancy of age between them.
 More than once he awaked his ten- or eleven-year-old friend at night, simply to pour out his wounded feelings and weep before him, or to tell him some family secret, without realising that this was an outrageous proceeding.
 They threw themselves into each other's arms and wept.
 The boy knew that his mother loved him very much, but I doubt whether he cared much for her.
 She talked little to him and did not often interfere with him, but he was always morbidly conscious of her intent, searching eyes fixed upon him.
 Yet the mother confided his whole instruction and moral education to Stepan Trofimovitch.
-At that time her faith in him was unshaken.
-One can't help believing that the tutor had rather a bad influence on his pupil's nerves.
-When at sixteen he was taken to a lyceum he was fragile-looking and pale, strangely quiet and dreamy.
-(Later on he was distinguished by great ...
+At that time her faith in him was unshaken....

 Входимость: 56. Размер: 60кб.

-Часть текста: alcove again.
+Часть текста: though I am not resentful. . . .
+When I went in, I had a feeling that my mother immediately and hastily broke off what she was saying to Tatyana Pavlovna; I fancied they were talking very eagerly.
+My sister turned from her work only for a moment to look at me and did not come out of her little alcove again.
 The flat consisted of three rooms.
 The room in which we usually sat, the middle room or drawing-room, was fairly large and almost presentable.
 In it were soft, red armchairs and a sofa, very much the worse for wear, however (Versilov could not endure covers on furniture); there were rugs of a sort and several tables, including some useless little ones.
 On the right was Versilov's room, cramped and narrow with one window; it was furnished with a wretched-looking writing-table covered with unused books and crumpled papers, and an equally wretched-looking easy chair with a broken spring that stuck up in one corner and often made Versilov groan and swear.
 On an equally threadbare sofa in this room he used to sleep.
 He hated this study of his, and I believe he never did anything in it; he preferred sitting idle for hours together in the drawing-room.
-On the left of the drawing-room there was another room of the same sort in which my mother and sister slept.
-The drawing-room was entered from the passage at the end of which was the kitchen, where the cook, Lukerya, lived, and when she cooked, she ruthlessly filled the whole flat with the smell of burnt fat.
-There were moments when Versilov cursed his life and fate aloud on account of the smell from the kitchen, and in that one matter I sympathized with him fully; I hated that smell,...
+On the left of the drawing-room there was another room of the same...

 8. Dostoevsky.
 Poor Folk (English. Бедные люди).
 Page 3